History of Elmina: Africans

 The population of Elmina rose sharply in the Dutch period.
-In the 18th century it probably amounted between 12,000 to 16,000 people and in the 19th century it rose again to 18,000 to 20,000 people.
+In the 18th century it probably amounted between 12,000 and 16,000 people and in the 19th century it rose again to 18,000 to 20,000 people.
 Throughout the Dutch period, people from other parts of the coastal region of what later became Ghana asked for permission to settle at the city.
 In the 17th and 18th centuries it was people of Akan descent from Fetu, Eguafo, Akyim and Denkyira, as well as refugees from the wars between the Ashanti and Wassa, who came to Elmina.
 In addition, non-Akan ethnic groups such as the Ewe and Ga people from eastern Ghana, settled in Elmina.
 It is also possible that Dioula and Mande merchants had settled in the city.
 For the right of residence, the new citizens needed the consent of the Dutch and often they had to take an oath of allegiance, which included the promise of certain work achievements for the Europeans.
 Slaves also contributed to this heterogeneous African population, who had been brought to the city since Portuguese times, mostly from the slave coast, but only now reached a significant proportion of the city's population.
 Slaves in Elmina like most Akan societies, did not have a lawless status as they were incorporated into the Abusua or matrilineal family unit of the Akan.